OliverB21/chessProject/planning.md

 ## Algorithms

-Document any algorithms or important logic used in the program.
+The algorithms used by the engine will be decided after the UI and game functions have been implemented

 ## Testing

 Outline the testing strategy for the program, including unit tests, integration tests, and any other relevant testing approaches.

-## Deployment

-Explain how the program will be deployed and any dependencies or requirements for deployment.

-## Future Enhancements

-List any potential future enhancements or features that could be added to the program.

-## References

-Include any references or resources used in designing the program.